kellyshreeve/gold-recovery/README.md

 # Project Overview

-This repository hosts an in-depth analysis of ride-share customer behavior in Chicago and includes descriptive statistics, data visualizations, and hypothesis tests on data from competitors in the area.
-This data science project was conducted for Zuber, a new ride share company launching in Chicago, with the purpose of finding which companies are top competitors, which neighborhoods are most popular for drop offs, and whether there is a difference in trip length on rainy days and sunny days.
+This repository hosts an Supervised Machine Learning project building a multi-output regression that minimizes symmetric Mean Absolute Error (sMAPE).
+This data science project was conducted for Zyfra, a company that develops efficiency solutions for heavy industry, with the purpose of finding which model for gold estraction bet minimizes sMAPE and identifying which factors are unprofitable.

 # Installation and Setup